ronachel/gender-digital-divide-analysis/README.md

 - Countries with stronger digital infrastructure generally exhibit smaller gender gaps in connectivity.
 - Several countries have made notable progress in reducing gender disparities in internet access over time.
 - Persistent inequalities suggest that technological diffusion alone is insufficient to eliminate digital gender disparities.

 ---

+## Reflection: Beyond Data

+While this analysis highlights global disparities in internet access, it also raises important questions about how knowledge is produced through data.

+Access to the internet does not necessarily reflect meaningful or equitable participation.
+Factors such as digital literacy, cultural norms, gender roles, and economic constraints shape how individuals engage with technology—dimensions that are not fully captured in quantitative datasets.

+This project reflects on the limitations of data in representing lived experience.
+While statistical indicators reveal patterns, they may overlook the everyday realities behind them.

+Moving forward, integrating participatory approaches and community perspectives can help create more inclusive and context-sensitive understandings of digital inequality.

+---